dvosburg/mlm-contributions/use-case-docs/Completing 4.3 to 5.X Migration - IP_DNS Changeover.md

   ipv4.gateway 172.17.20.1 \
   ipv4.dns 172.17.20.35,8.8.8.8
 ```
-Hostname change should be done two ways on the container host:
+Hostname change should be done two ways on the 5.X server container host:
 ```
 hostnamectl set-hostname <<original-FQDN>>
 ```